bolligerm/delphi/README.md

 Delphi utilities

 This is a collection of various Delphi utilities.
 I hope you find them useful.

-**TFastLookupStringList** - has the exact same functionality as a TStringList but does fast lookups (IndexOf) even if it is not sorted.
+**TFastLookupStringList** – has the exact same functionality as a TStringList, but does fast lookups (IndexOf) even if it is not sorted.
 It accomplishes this by using an internal dictionary.